 Given this difficulty, the usual procedure is to start from a special version of the model without endogenous persistence to present the intuition and then move on to the model with endogenous persistence.
 The latter is then studied through numerical results.\footnote{See \cite{Christiano2011} for a New Keynesian model applied to fiscal policy at the ZLB.
 See also \cite{Sims2019four} for a recent contribution that looks at the interaction of heterogeneous households, banks and quantitative easing.} There are two main drawbacks associated with this procedure.
 The first is that one can never be sure that the simple model is entirely faithful to the more elaborated one: endogenous persistence can introduce entirely new transmission mechanisms.
 Second, several issues can only be studied in models with endogenous persistence.\footnote{For example, durable goods (\cite{Barsky2007sticky}), public debt (\cite{Bianchi2017escaping}), search and matching frictions on the labor market (\cite{Michaillat2012matching}), firm dynamics (\cite{Bilbiie2012endogenous}), investment (\cite{Mcgrattan2012capital}) and so and so on.} In these cases, looking at the model without endogenous persistence is generally not an option.

 In this paper, I develop a set of tools to help overcome this trade-off.
 These tools aim to facilitate the interpretation of the effects of shocks and policies in linear DSGE models using closed form results.
 The main difficulty in a wide class of linear DSGE models comes from the interplay of expectations and endogenous persistence.
-Say one has a linear model with output $y_t$ and a state variable $k_t$ whose law of motion explicitly depends on $y_t$ \textemdash the standard RBC model where $k_t$ is capital is one example.
-What makes models without endogenous persistence amenable to closed form solutions is that one can compute this conditional expectation as a linear function of current output: there exists a constant $c$ such that $\E_t y_{t+1} = c\cdot y_t$.
+Say one has a linear model with output $y_t$ and an endogenous state variable $k_t$ whose law of motion explicitly depends on $y_t$ \textemdash the standard RBC model where $k_t$ is capital is one example.
+This model also features an exogenous process $z_t$ that follows a standard $AR(1)$ process.
+What makes models without endogenous persistence amenable to closed form solutions is that one can compute the conditional expectation of output next period as a linear function of current output: there exists a constant $c$ such that $\E_t y_{t+1} = c\cdot y_t$.
 Likewise, what makes models \textit{with} endogenous persistence complicated is that it is not possible to express this conditional expectation as a function of $y_t$ anymore.